nik1996/Email-author-classifier/README.md

 # Email-author-classifier

-Given the contents of an email predict whether the email's author is Chris(Label 0) or Sara(Label 1).

-Three classifier algorithms are used for predictions:
+Predicts the author of an email as Chris (label 0) or Sara (label 1) on the basis of contents of the email.
+The dataset is tested on different classification algorithms:

 1. Naive Bayes Classifier (0.9732 accuracy)
 2. Support Vector Machines (SVM) Classifier (0.991 accuracy)
 3. Decision Tree Classifier (0.979)